SohelIslamImran/SohelIslamImran/README.md

 ### 📖 About me

-I am a MERN-Stack WEB Developer.
-I am working with React, Node.js and MongoDB.
-I also have experience in developing static websites using HTML5, CSS3 and JavaScript (ES6).
-I am a quick learner.
-I believe in hard work and efficiency.
-That's why I am always ready to accomplish any task by working hard.
-I always focus on learning new technology.
-My goal is to become A World-Class Professional Web Developer.
+I am a Web and Mobile Application Developer.
+I am working with JavaScript, React, NEXT.js, React-Native and Expo.
+I have experience in developing web apps using HTML5, CSS3, JavaScript (ES6), React and mobile apps using React Native, Expo.
+I also have some experience in Node, Express, MongoDB.
+I am dedicated, hardworking and passionate, and eager to continue learning and growing in my career.
+My goal is to join a team where I can use my expertise to create high-quality, user-friendly applications.

 [![LinkedIn Connect](https://img.shields.io/badge/%20-Connect-black?color=14171A&labelColor=212121&logo=linkedin&logoColor=ffffff)](https://www.linkedin.com/in/sohelislamimran/)
 [![Facebook Follow](https://img.shields.io/badge/%20-Follow-black?color=14171A&labelColor=1976d2&logo=facebook&logoColor=ffffff)](https://www.facebook.com/SohelIslamImran/)